mrosseel/eFinder-old/README.md

 - Press and hold the OK button and turn the Nexus DSC Pro.
 - A screen is shown asking if it is OK to update the firmware.
 Press OK and wait till the update is completed.
 - In the info menu, the correct version of the firmware should be shown (1.1.18).
+- In version 1.1.18 of the Nexus DSC Pro firmware, there is a problem with the alignment.
+An easy workaround is to select 'two stars w/o Alt Ref’ in Align set up.

 ### Network settings on the Nexus DSC Pro